 In-between also refers to breaks in between time blocks and the time it takes you to transition from one task to the next.

 Finally, make sure to schedule free time.
 Sometimes we forget this surprisingly obvious piece in our schedules, and then we eventually reach burn-out.
+For me free includes reading, watching TV, and spending time with my significant other.

 Related Article: How to Stop Overplanning and Start Doing